Read This First

 Prompt 3: Expand on the most common arguments invoked in defense of the notion that mind is fundamental.

-The central claim is this: The notion that the mind or consciousness is fundamental to the fabric of reality, as opposed to emerging from material processes, is central to various philosophical traditions, especially within idealism and certain interpretations of panpsychism.
+In plain terms: The notion that the mind or consciousness is fundamental to the fabric of reality, as opposed to emerging from material processes, is central to various philosophical traditions, especially within idealism and certain interpretations of panpsychism.

 This middle step carries forward these schools of thought.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Argument